andela-technology/qualified-docs/content/for-teams/process/team.md

 Blind Reviewers are a special role which anonymizes the name of candidates.
 This makes it possible to implement blind reviews and creates a less biased evaluation process.

 However, you may not want users assigned to this role to always be blind to the candidate's real name.
-It is a common case that once a candidate makes it to the approved stage, you wish to dig deeper into the candidate's ability with an interact session.
+It is a common case that once a candidate makes it to the approved stage, you wish to dig deeper into the candidate's ability with [an Interact Session](/for-teams/process/interact).

 Enable the "Real names once decided" option if you wish to "unblind" reviewers from seeing the candidate's real name once they are approved.